HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 If a neighbour refuses access for legitimate property maintenance, for which access is imperatively required, then the matter would need to be considered by a Tribunal de Grande Instance.
 An urgent hearing for an injunction can be arranged under the process known as en référé.

-There is no right in law that a neighbour be required to grant access for new construction work.
-So, if you do need access for a new home or extension, best to ask nicely!
+There is no right in law that a neighbour be required to grant access for a new building.
+So, if you do need access for a new home, best to ask nicely!
+An extension would not be considered 'new' construction.
+See more at Right of Access for Building Works.

 Next: Fishing Rights